lumapps/dep-check/doc/usage.md

 ### Add options

 The graph you'll get may seem unreadable if your project is pretty big.
-If that's the case, add options to the graph you want to draw, using a YAML config file.
+If that's the case, add options to the graph you want to draw, using a YAML configuration file.

 Here is a config example: